kid1carus/SDIE/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # IN CASE OF EMERGENCY:
-You may need to exit or enter recovery To do so, open the 'Tools' folder and run the file you need [MAKE SURE YOUR DEVICE IS CONNECTED TO YOUR COMPUTER BEFORE OPENING FILE]
+You may need to exit or enter recovery.
+To do so, open the 'Tools' folder and run the file you need [MAKE SURE YOUR DEVICE IS CONNECTED TO YOUR COMPUTER BEFORE OPENING FILE]

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------